 Roman quieted after that, but Gareth could feel those strange eyes on his back.
 Gareth made himself skim through the next report, turning when he’d finished to find Roman curled up on the couch, asleep.
 Gareth smiled and draped a blanket over Roman before returning to his reading.

 Roman woke much later on a stiff couch nearly a foot too short for him.
 His legs dangled off the edge, and when he stretched, a muscle in his back gave a sharp protest.
-With a groan, he sat up and blinked around at the unfamiliar sitting room, at the morning light now streaming in through open curtains, and finally at the blanket covering him.
-It took a moment to remember that morning, and with it came memories of the previous night.
+With a groan, he sat up and blinked around at the unfamiliar sitting room, at the morning light now streaming in through open curtains, and finally, at the blanket covering him.
+It took a moment to remember how he ended up here, and with that remembrance came a painful reminder of the previous night’s events.

 He stood and pushed the fresh pain away, something he had a good deal of experience doing.
 He folded the blanket, then wandered over to Gareth’s desk.

 “Oh, you’re awake,” a startled voice came from behind Roman.
-Folding the roster and slipping it into his waistcoat pocket, Roman turned to see a maid standing in the doorway, regarding him with open curiosity.
-She curtsied.
+Folding the roster and slipping it into his waistcoat pocket, Roman turned to see a maid standing in the doorway, regarding him with open curiosity and a faint blush dusting her cheeks.
+When she realized she was staring, she dropped into a hasty curtsy.
 “The Ranulfs are taking breakfast out on the balcony; they’ve asked that you join them.”